Samantha Rogowicz, Ph.D.

 Dr. Rogowicz provides individualized, empirically based therapy for children, adolescents, and adults with anxiety, OCD, depression, PTSD, and body-focused repetitive behaviors.
 Dr. Rogowicz has specific expertise in treating severe OCD and anxiety using Cognitive Behavioral Therapies, including Exposure and Response Prevention (ERP).
 She has also received intensive training and experience using STAIR-NST, an evidence-based treatment for trauma.
 Dr. Rogowicz has also worked in a high school based clinic, several outpatient and inpatient hospital-based clinics, and NYU Child Study Center.

-In addition to Purple Key CBT, Dr. Rogowicz serves as an adjunct faculty member at Ferkauf Graduate School of Psychology supervising doctoral-level trainees.
+In addition to Purple Key CBT, Dr. Rogowicz serves as Co-Chair of the Early Career Members group for the Women’s Mental Health Consortium supporting fellow licensed mental health professionals in the early stages of their professional careers.
 She is a member of the Association for Behavioral and Cognitive Therapies (ABCT), the Association for Contextual Behavioral Science (ACBS), the International OCD Foundation (IOCDF), and the New York City Cognitive Behavioral Therapy Association (NYC CBT).

 Amy L. Horowitz, Psy.D.